Skip to content

 • server-side tracking with Stape app.

-In your Cookifi admin panel, go to General > Integration script and copy the provided script:
+In your Cookifi account, go to General > Integration Method and copy the provided integration script:

 Cookifi - copy integration script